 Individual county data was gathered, with the help of partner agencies and stakeholders, through surveys, town hall forums, focus groups, and key informant interviews.
 This community feedback was used to narrow our regional priorities to two health topics.
-Each county then chose their own third health topic.
+Each county then chose additional.